top of page

 Head of Journalism

-The committee sessions of the UNCA Journalists will be segregated into writing sessions, and crisis sessions.
-During writing sessions, journalists will be required to work on their assigned article submissions, whereas during crisis sessions journalists will be required to deliberate and discuss possible solutions to the crises at hand.
+The UNCA journalists' various committee sessions will be divided into writing sessions and crisis sessions.
+During writing sessions, the journalists will be expected to work on their allotted article pieces.
+Whereas, in crisis sessions, journalists will need to deliberate and debate upon the crisis at hand, and will need to come up with solutions for the same.

 Every journalist is allotted a news agency which becomes their portfolio for the rest of the conference.
+When discussing the political spectrum, we’re looking at the range of political opinions, from left to right.
+Some agencies have a bias based on where they fall on this spectrum.
+For example, left-leaning agencies often support progressive ideas like government involvement in healthcare or climate action.
+A well-known example of a left-leaning agency is CNN.
+On the other hand, right-leaning agencies tend to support more traditional views, like limited government and free-market policies.
+Fox News is a good example of a right-leaning agency.
 Journalists are obligated to adopt the bias of their news agency throughout reporting and committee sessions which depends on several factors such as ownership, political affiliations, and the country in which their news agency is based.
 Delegates are required to exhibit their understanding of their news agency’s bias in committee through article submissions as well as the arguments put forth by them during crisis discussions.
 Admitting one’s bias goes against the ethics of journalism hence no news agency can ever own up to being prejudiced- which provides news agencies a nuance most other portfolios lack.

 2. Tentative Article Types:

-Over the three-day duration of the conference, journalists will be required to write a multitude of articles of various kinds, which shall be elucidated upon in the UNCA background guide.
-This year’s tentative article types include- Position Papers (since news agencies are akin to portfolios), Feature Pieces, Opinion Editorials, Analytical and Counter Analytical pieces, Case Studies, Press Conference Critiques, Beats, and Miscellaneous pieces (which may include Satires, Collaborative pieces, Poems, Short Stories, etc.).
+Over the three-day period of the conference, journalists will be mandated to compose a myriad of articles of varied kinds, which shall be ascribed in the UNCA background guide.
+A few examples of the same are: Position Papers (also referred to as Pre-conference submissions), Feature pieces, Analytical and Counter Analytical pieces, Opinion Editorials, Press Conference critiques, Beats, Case Studies, Miscellaneous articles (which may include encompass Satires, Found Poems, Collaborative pieces, Short Stories among others) etcetera.

 4. Newsletter and Blog:

-The UNCA publishes three editions of the newsletter during each SMUN, each of which includes articles chosen on the basis of their proficiency.
-Furthermore, every submission received by the Executive Board is posted on the UNCA blog in order to ensure that all delegates can review one another's work.
+The UNCA publishes three editions of the newsletter during each SMUN, each of which includes media chosen based on their proficiency.
+Furthermore, every submission received by the Executive Board is posted on the UNCA blog to ensure that all delegates can review one another's work.

 bottom of page